 What are dark patterns?

 Have you ever been signed up for a subscription you didn't want or had a purchase upgrade added because you failed to notice a default acceptance?
 How about being taken to undesired ad pages and signed up for a trial when you thought you were only requesting more information?
-And worse yet, feeling trapped and frustrated when there doesn't appear to be an easy way out?
+And worse yet, feeling trapped and frustrated when there doesn't appear to be an easy way to cancel?

 Company websites also often use flowery language to frame how sharing your information benefits you and even go so far as to warn about how disabling cookies (embedded devices used to collect personal data and track browsing history) will lessen your user experience.